nschlia/ffmpegfs/README.md

 **New in in 2.10 (2022-04-26):**

 * **Feature:** [Issue #123](https://github.com/nschlia/ffmpegfs/issues/123): New command line option to hide files by extension.
-Example: `--hide_extensions=jpg,png,cue` would stop covers and cue sheets from showing up.
+For example, --hide_extensions=jpg, png, cue would stop covers and cue sheets from showing up.
 * **Feature:** [Issue #120](https://github.com/nschlia/ffmpegfs/issues/120): Added subtitle support.
 Subtitle streams can now also be transcoded to the output files.
 Separate SRT or VTT files will be incorporated as subtitle streams.
 * **Bugfix:** Fixed memory leak in encode_audio_frame().
-* **Bugfix:** [Issue #122](https://github.com/nschlia/ffmpegfs/issues/122): Last song was missing from cuesheet files.
+* **Bugfix:** [Issue #122](https://github.com/nschlia/ffmpegfs/issues/122): The last song was missing from the cuesheet files.
 * **Bugfix:** [Issue #129](https://github.com/nschlia/ffmpegfs/issues/129): Files remained zero size when previously transcoded.
 * **Bugfix:** [Issue #130](https://github.com/nschlia/ffmpegfs/issues/130): Fix file sizes can be incorrectly reported by ls but are correct when data is read.
 * **Bugfix:** Duration was not saved in cache SQLite database.
-* **Bugfix:** [Issue #131](https://github.com/nschlia/ffmpegfs/issues/131): Sometimes video parameters for some Bluray or DVD chapters cannot be detected by FFmpeg API.
+* **Bugfix:** [Issue #131](https://github.com/nschlia/ffmpegfs/issues/131): Sometimes video parameters for some Bluray or DVD chapters cannot be detected by the FFmpeg API.
 Transcode then fails - fixed by using data from the Bluray directory or DVD IFO instead.
-* Lowest supported FFmpeg API version raised to 4.1.8 "al-Khwarizmi".
+* The lowest supported FFmpeg API version has been raised to 4.1.8 "al-Khwarizmi".
-* Dropped libavresample support, library was removed from FFmpeg API after 3.4.9.
+* Dropped libavresample support, library was removed from the FFmpeg API after 3.4.9.
 * Deprecated previous channel layout API based on uint64 bitmasks.
 * Deprecated swr_alloc_set_opts() and swr_build_matrix().
-* Going C++17 now: The packet queue has been recoded in C++17 to support external subtitle files.
+* Going to C++17 now: The packet queue has been recoded in C++17 to support external subtitle files.
 As C++17 is required now, why not go all the way: Starting to replace legacy C++ and somewhat C-like parts with real C++.
 * Using std::shared_ptr to ensure proper memory allocation/free.

 ## Planned Features

-* DASH support is on my list, but the format is complicated and I currently do no have the time for that.
+* DASH support is on my list, but the format is complicated and I currently do not have the time for that.
 * Currently I am preparing a Windows version, but this is going to take some time.
 * *Any ideas or wishes?* Create [an issue](https://github.com/nschlia/ffmpegfs/issues) and let me know.
 Some great features started this way!